zikula-modules/DizkusModule/CraigNotes.md

  - installer/upgrade routine is incomplete.
 Also exists in Admin controller an `m()` method which appears to be part of an upgrade routine. should this be moved to the installer?
- - There appear to be several places in the installer where Core Categories are to be used for some purpose.
-No idea what this is for...
  - most of the table columns have a prefix that should be removed for example: `dizkus_forums` table has: forum_id, forum_name, forum_desc, etc these should be changed to `id`, `name`, `desc`, etc